druxt/druxt.js/docs/content/modules/entity/README.md

 ### Entity queries

-Entity queries settings can be provided to include related resources and filter the returned fields.
+Entity query settings can be provided to include related resources and filter the returned fields.

 - **fields**: An array of strings, or array of arrays formatted for the Drupal JSON:API Params addFields method, used to filter the returned resources fields.
 - **include**: An array of relationship id's to include in the returned resources.